We help communities come together!

 By BEEFING IT UP we are able to achieve our goals, pay homage to our farmers and of course celebrate our great land and culture.

-Metropolitan hotels can nominate their chosen town and cause that will benefit from being part of the BEEFitUP Australia social enterprise campaign.
+Anyone can nominate a small town, hotel or community group that will benefit from being part of the BEEFitUP Australia social enterprise campaign.

 Participating hotels will be part of a growing network of like minded businesses who have joined the social enterprise and will benefit by a marketing program that promotes their business via social media portals to encourage business, tourism and other like minded members of our community that want to make a difference.

-Come join us by heading to the REGISTRATION page and let’s all make a difference!
+Come join us and let’s all make a difference!

 Meet our ambassadors THE MASON BOYS